thlorenz/stringify-key/README.md

 ### Moral

-I'm not sure if the problems unexplained problems above are caused by an incorrect implemention in `readline` or the underlying terminal.
+I'm not sure if the unexplained problems above are caused by an incorrect implemention in `readline` or the underlying terminal.
 I suggest to investigate the [readline source](https://github.com/joyent/node/blob/master/lib/readline.js) in order to get more information and/or fix problems.

-However, the moral is to expect unexpected results (npi) when using `stringify-key` for keys emitted by `readline`.
+In conclusion, the moral is to expect unexpected results (npi) when using `stringify-key` for keys emitted by `readline`.